Infectious diseases

 1. Other symptoms of breast inflammation in dogs

-2. Swollen breasts in bitches during heat
+2. Swollen breasts in dogs during heat

 3. Enlarged breasts during pregnancy and lactation